OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/features/features.md

 ## Content Pages ##

 Content pages are shown if a menu action is configured to display a content page.
-The page shows text and links, similar to typical web page.
+The page shows text and links, similar to typical web pages.